 All fires need oxygen rich air to burn fuel and a stove is no exception.
 A poor air supply is a common cause for a sluggish or slow burning stove.
 Stoves have air vents through which air is pulled into the stove from the room and onto the fire.
 If the vents are closed then the stove can’t pull air in and the fire will die down.
 Likewise if the room is airtight, the stove will pull in what it can but will eventually slow down as there is just not enough air in the room to keep the fire going for long.
 As the air supply into the stove grows weaker, the possibility that smoke and emissions like carbon monoxide could be pushed back through the air vents into the room increases, so this is a significant issue that needs to be dealt with.

 A simple test to see if the air supply in a room is causing poor performance is to open a window in the room.
 If the fire immediately improves as air is pulled into the room through the open window and onwards into the stove, then you know air supply is the problem and you need to increase the rooms ventilation.
-Keeping a window open is not solving the problem and it kind of defeats the object of heating the room.
+Keeping a window open is not solving the problem and it kind of defeats the object of having a stove.

 In 1965 building regulations were introduced to limit the amount of energy that could be lost from new homes due to some of the materials used in their construction.
 These regulations have been updated a few times since then in particular in 2006 when the regulations were significantly tightened up, again to further reduce energy loss.
 These improvements included fitting insulation in various parts of the building, fitting windows that are practically air tight etc. These changes are great for ensuring homes remain warm without wasting too much energy but they can impact how a stove performs.